bhanuc/react-native-fs-store/README.md

 # Why is this needed, where will this go.
 Well the need of the package comes from the current state of async-storage, which sometimes break in performance, there are no known fixes for the same, hence I wrote a simple fs based key store system.
-This can be also be used to store encrypted contents as well provide a development fallback over async-storage.
+This can be also be used to store encrypted contents as well provide a development fallback over async-storage, but all of them would be implemented separately.

+# What are the limitations.
+Simulataneous operations are not yet supported, you should use multi- methods for the time being.